 (See "Dividing the Data" for more discussion of the data division process.)

-The standard network that is used for pattern recognition is a two-layer feedforward network, with sigmoid transfer functions in both the hidden layer and the output layer.
+The standard network that is used for pattern recognition is a two-layer feedforward network, with a sigmoid transfer function in the hidden layer, and a softmax transfer function in the output layer.
 The default number of hidden neurons is set to 10.
 You might want to come back and increase this number if the network does not perform as well as you expect.
 The number of output neurons is set to 2, which is equal to the number of elements in the target vector (the number of categories).

 The training continues for 55 iterations.